Proof of the Truthful: Criticism

 The Islamic Andalusi philosopher Averroes or Ibn Rushd (1126–1198) criticized the argument on its methodology.
 Averroes, an avid Aristotelian, argued that God's existence has to be shown on the basis of the natural world, as Aristotle had done.
 According to Averroes, a proof should be based on physics, and not on metaphysical reflections as in the "Proof of the Truthful".
 Other Muslim philosophers such as Al-Ghazali (1058–1111) attacked the argument over its implications that seemed incompatible with God as known through the Islamic revelation.
 For example, according to Avicenna, God can have no features or relations that are contingent, so his causing of the universe must be necessary.
 Al-Ghazali disputed this as incompatible with the concept of God's untrammelled free will as taught in Al-Ghazali's Asharite theology.
 He further argued that God's free choice can be shown by the arbitrary nature of the exact size of the universe or the time of its creation.

 Peter Adamson offered several more possible lines of criticism.
-He pointed out that Avicenna adopts a piecemeal approach to prove the necessary existent, and then derives God's traditional attribute from it one at a time.
+He pointed out that Avicenna adopts a piecemeal approach to prove the necessary existent, and then derives God's traditional attributes from it one at a time.
 This makes each of the arguments subject to separate assessments.
 Some might accept the proof for the necessary existent while rejecting the other arguments; such a critic could still reject the existence of God.
 Another type of criticism might attack the proof of the necessary existent itself.
 Such a critic might reject Avicenna's conception of contingency, a starting point in the original proof, by saying that the universe could just happen to exist without being necessary or contingent on an external cause.